guy-mograbi-at-gigaspaces/jekyll-project-vagrant-automation/README.md

 ```

+We also support virtual box, so you can simply run `vagrant up` from the root of this project without cloning VAM as well.

 # For example

 If you want to use AWS, you need to follow configuration example at [VAM - aws example](https://github.com/guy-mograbi-at-gigaspaces/vagrant-automation-machines/blob/master/aws/defaults.json)